 Stephen John, MD, BSE

 BACKGROUND: Infant respiratory distress is a leading cause of under-5 mortality worldwide, leading to over one million infant deaths every year with 99% of these deaths in low to middle income countries.
 Conventional ventilation equipment costs $10,000+ and requires continuous electricity and highly trained operators, leaving infants in resource-constrained settings without access to life saving treatment.
-GAP: By validating a non-electric and visually intuitive bubble NIPPV (Nasal Intermittent Positive Pressure Ventilation) device which allows clinicians to independently set the upper level of pressure, lower level of pressure and rate (cycles/min), we seek to provide clinicians in resource-constrained settings with an additional technology for management of infants with respiratory distress beyond bubble NCPAP.
-HYPOTHESIS: In preterm infants with respiratory distress, there will be less treatment failure, defined as the need for intubation within 72 hours, with bubble NIPPV in comparison with bubble NCPAP.
-METHODS: Preterm infants with a clinical diagnosis of respiratory distress syndrome without contraindications to noninvasive positive pressure ventilation will be randomized to bubble NCPAP vs. bubble NIPPV at major academic medical centers in India.
+GAP: By validating a non-electric and visually intuitive bubble NIPPV (Non Invasive Positive Pressure Ventilation) device which allows clinicians to independently set the upper level of pressure, lower level of pressure and rate (cycles/min), we seek to provide clinicians in resource-constrained settings with an additional technology for management of infants with respiratory distress beyond bubble NCPAP.
+HYPOTHESIS: In preterm infants with respiratory distress, bubble NIPPV will demonstrate a similar safety profile as bubble NCPAP.
+METHODS: Preterm infants with a clinical diagnosis of respiratory distress syndrome without contraindications to noninvasive positive pressure ventilation will be allocated to bubble NCPAP vs. bubble NIPPV at a major academic medical center in India.
 RESULTS: Pending.
-IMPACT: If bubble NIPPV is shown to reduce treatment failure in comparison with bubble NCPAP at medical centers in India, bubble NIPPV could be implemented across resource-constrained settings to save hundreds of thousands of infant lives worldwide.
+IMPACT: If bubble NIPPV is shown to have a similar safety profile as bubble NCPAP, additional studies to study efficacy should be undertaken.
+If demonstrated to be safe and effective, bubble NIPPV could be implemented across resource-constrained settings to save hundreds of thousands of infant lives worldwide.